 Licensed Psychologists are Ph.D.
 (Doctoral level licensed) mental health practitioners.
 The term “Psychologist” is not a generic term but refers to the mental health professional trained at the Ph.D. level who holds a license as a Psychologist.
 Only Licensed Psychologists may refer to themselves as “Psychologists” in the state of Texas and in most states.

 When you are treated by a Licensed Psychologist you are being treated by a mental health professional who has the highest level of training in their specialty.
 Like physicians, psychologists have various specialties.
 Unlike physicians, psychologists do not prescribe medication except in a few states in the United States where psychologists with special training can prescribe psychotropic medications.
 However, psychologists collaborate with physicians who are prescribing for out patients as we are often seeing the patients more frequently and are better able to follow symptomatic response to psychotropic medications.
 Physicians who specialize in prescribing psychotropic medications are called Psychiatrists and people often confuse the name Psychologist and Psychiatrist.

 Practice and Philosophy

-Lastly, my practice involves disaster response which means that I am trained to offer psychological help to victims and first responders in disaster environments.
-I do this with the federal government’s Department of Health and Human Services as a member of Texas 1- Disaster Medical Assistance Team (DMAT).
+Lastly, my practice involves disaster response which means that I am trained to offer psychological help to victims and first-responders in disaster environments.
+I do this with the federal government’s Department of Health and Human Service and a member of Texas 1 – Disaster medical Assistance Team (DMAT).
 I am also a disaster mental health volunteer with the Greater Houston Chapter of the American Red Cross.